Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ---
 ## Week 3 2024-05-27:
 - [ ] Begin environment modeling and get a idea for time estimation (Add environment modeling into schedule after you get estimate) (Experiment with shaders and use AO/Normal maps!)
-- [ ] Research Similar Games (Revise Design Documentation)
+- [x] Research Similar Games (Revise Design Documentation)
-- [ ] Finalize Enemy Designs
+- [x] Finalize Enemy Designs
+- [x] Add folder structure to Godot project
-- [ ] Begin structuring Godot project (Add in folder structure and add in boilerplate stuff I'll definitely end up using)
+- [ ] Add some boiler-plate stuff to Godot project
 - [ ] Technical Document Logic Flowchart complete
 ---
 ## Week 4 2024-06-03:
-- [ ] Build entity benchmark prototype and see if Godot can support thousands of bullets/enemies on screen without object pooling or compute shaders.
 - [ ] Non-boss Enemy Models Blocked out (flat shaded silhouettes are very important!)
 - [ ] Experiment with logo designs.
 (Market research and see what people think)
+- [ ] Build entity benchmark prototype and see if Godot can support thousands of bullets/enemies on screen without object pooling or compute shaders.
 - [ ] Initial Technical Design Document Draft Finished
 ---
 ## Week 5 2024-06-10: